Journal of South China University of Technology(Natural Science Edition) ›› 2026, Vol. 54 ›› Issue (3): 160-171.doi: 10.12141/j.issn.1000-565X.250120

 • Materials Science & Technology • Previous Articles Next Articles

-Study on the Durability of Recycled Concrete Load-bearing Block in Severe Cold Regions of Qinghai-Tibet
+Durability Analysis of Load-Bearing Recycled Concrete Blocks in Severe Cold Regions of Qinghai-Tibet

 Abstract:

-In order to realize the resource utilization of solid waste and improve the performance of recycled concrete blocks in severe cold regions of Qinghai-Tibet.
-On the basis of 100% recycled coarse aggregate, the effects of recycled fine aggregates and active admixtures on the impermeability, water resistance and frost resistance of high-volume solid waste recycled concrete load-bearing blocks were studied.
-The microstructure was analyzed by SEM and NMR.
-The results show that the permeability and water absorption of recycled concrete load-bearing blocks gradually increase with the increase of recycled fine aggregate, and decrease first and then increase with the decrease of fly ash and slag mixed ratio, while the frost resistance and softening coefficient change oppositely.
-When the replacement rate of recycled coarse aggregate is 100 % and the mix ratio of fly ash and slag is 3 : 1, the compressive strength is 11.77 MPa, the flexural strength is 3.89 MPa, the softening coefficient is 0.99, the water absorption rate is 0.7 %, the mass loss rate after 50 freeze-thaw cycles is 2.2%, and the loss rates of compressive strength and flexural strength are 10.2% and 13.9% respectively, which meet the requirements of load-bearing and durability in severe cold regions and can be used as a recommended mix ratio.
-Microscopically, alkali excitation promotes the secondary hydration of the composite cementitious materials, generates more hydration products to optimize internal pores, and the concrete structure is dense.
-With the increase of the number of freeze-thaw cycles, the number of pores in the block gradually increases, and the micropores and mesopores gradually derive into large pores and fissures, and the performance of the block deteriorates.
-Based on the performance-cost-carbon emission analysis, 100 % recycled coarse aggregate is not conducive to low-carbon emission reduction.
-The recommended mix ratio of mixed recycled aggregates and active admixtures has a carbon emission reduction rate of 31.03%.
+To realize resource utilization of solid waste and improve the performance of recycled concrete blocks in severe cold regions of the Qinghai-Tibet Plateau, this study investigates the effects of recycled fine aggregates and active supplementary cementitious materials on the impermeability, water resistance and frost resistance of load-bearing concrete blocks, based on 100% replacement of coarse aggregates with recycled aggregates.
+The microstructure of recycled concrete was analyzed by scanning electron microscopy (SEM) and nuclear magnetic resonance (NMR).
+A life cycle assessment (LCA) approach was employed to quantitatively evaluate material performance, costs and carbon emissions.
+The results show that the permeability and water absorption of load-bearing recycled concrete blocks increase with the increase of the proportion of recycled fine aggregates, while they decrease first and then increase with a reduction in the fly ash-to-slag blend ratio.
+Conversely, frost resistance and the softening coefficient exhibit the opposite trend.
+Under the condition of 100% recycled coarse aggregate replacement and a fly ash-to-slag blend ratio of 3∶1, the compressive strength of the blocks reached 11.77 MPa, flexural strength was 3.89 MPa, softening coefficient was 0.99, water absorption was 0.7%, mass loss after 50 freeze-thaw cycles was 2.2%, and the loss rates of compressive and flexural strength were 10.2% and 13.9%, respectively.
+These properties meet the load-bearing and durability requirements for severe cold regions, making this mix ratio the recommended formulation.
+Microscopic analysis shows that alkali activation promotes secondary hydration in the composite cementitious materials, generating additional hydration products that fill internal pores, thereby enhancing the densification of the recycled concrete.
+However, with the increasing freeze-thaw cycles, the number of internal pores gradually increases, with micropores and mesopores envolving into macropores and cracks, leading to performance degradation.
+Based on the performance-cost-carbon emission analysis, using 100% recycled coarse aggregates alone is unfavorable for carbon reduction.
+In contrast, the recommended mix proportion incorporating both recycled aggregates and active SCMs demonstrates the optimal comprehensive benefits, achieving a carbon reduction rate of 31.03%.

-Key words: solid waste, recycled concrete load-bearing block, severe cold regions, durability, microstructure
+Key words: solid waste, load-bearing recycled concrete block, severe cold region, durability, microstructure